The Victorian Government is reviewing the current Liquor Control Reform Regulations 2009 which are due to expire on 4 November 2019.

 All submissions will be treated as public documents and may be published on the Engage Victoria website, unless the submission clearly indicates that it is confidential

-The Department of Justice and Regulation collects personal information for the purposes of contacting you to discuss your submission.
+The Department of Justice and Community Safety collects personal information for the purposes of contacting you to discuss your submission.

 You are able to request access to the personal information that we hold about you, and to request that it be corrected.
 Please contact the Freedom of Information Unit on 8684 0063.

-The Department of Justice and Regulation respects individual/s privacy.
+The Department of Justice and Community Safety respects individual/s privacy.